Marzan1810662/algosolver-task2/README.md

 * Header section
 * Banner section with sliding images
 * Services section
-* help section - how to connect and get the desire product
+* Help section - how to connect and get the desire product
+* subscription section - to get regular updates
 * Footer

 `This page is fully resposive for larger dervices such as pc or latop and smaller devices such as tab and mobile phones`